hsiboy/rdac/README.md

 # RDAC to WAV Decoding

-## RDAC - Roalnd Digital Audio Compression
+## RDAC - Roland Digital Audio Compression

 A collection of C and Go code to decode Roland's old RDAC audio encoding format used in their VS line of recorders.